-Passepartout excels herself just getting the beast started and does brilliantly cranking the ancient gears, negotiating the traffic, as we bounce up and down in the cabin of the put-put-put-ing machine.
+Passepartout excels herself just getting the beast started and does well cranking the ancient gears, negotiating the traffic, as we bounce up and down in the cabin of the put-put-put-ing machine.

 We need to find somewhere with some urgency to park the van and sort out the cooking and sleeping facilities, still an undiscovered mystery in the back.

-Luss Camping Site would appear to be the perfectly place, but they don’t want anything to do with us.
+Luss Camping Site would appear to be the perfectly place.
+But it seems they don’t want anything to do with us.